SAP-samples/btp-msteams-s4-suppliercollab/tutorial/Step5-Deploy-Extension-Application/README.md

 ## Build and Deployment of SAP BTP Extension Application.

-Let us clone the codebase and deploy the extension application.
+In this section you will clone the codebase from GitHub repository and deploy the extension application in SAP BTP.

 1. Clone this [GitHub](https://github.com/SAP-samples/btp-msteams-s4-suppliercollab) Repository.